 Bordeaux is a city that offers many different activities and entertainment that, shockingly, are not all about wine or history.
 From all kinds of interesting-themed bars to unusual art spaces.
 If something different is what you are looking for, great.
-Bordeaux has jumped on the hipster and alternative trend for the past years as many other European cities have.
+Bordeaux has jumped on the fashionable trend, so here are 8 Hipster and alternative places in Bordeaux.

 What is unique about this destination is the spirit of calm and the pure artistic energy that takes up the space.
 There, in the cozy and modern café, you can enjoy a nice beverage.
 Pop up in the General Store and buy some gorgeous bioproducts.
 There is a huge exhibition space that is used in all kinds of ways, an indoor skater park, and a bookstore.
 My favorite activity there is exploring the abandoned barracks.
 They are covered from head to toe with unique art with an amazing purpose – to give voice to all the changes we need to make to save our earth and consequently ourselves

 Mama Shelter is an unusual combination of a Hotel, Bar, and Restaurant.
 I have had the pleasure of visiting it a couple of times and it was always a blast.
 The last time we went there was for a bachelorette party and we got two complimentary bottles of wine.
 This is my book is a great gesture.
 The staff is friendly and very pleasant.
 The space has a modern vibe, with vibrant colors and wooden motives.
 The drinks are tasty and the food is delicious.
 In the summer there is a terrace on the top, from which you can see a panoramic view of Bordeaux, which should not be missed.
 All in all a great bar and restaurant that is slightly different from the typical Bordelais style.
 It is also a bit fancier than your average pub.